Blog Layout

 How TMS Can Aid in Smoking Cessation

 One area of the brain that TMS targets is the prefrontal cortex.
 This region is responsible for decision-making, impulse control, and regulating emotions.
-In smokers, the prefrontal cortex may be affected, leading to difficulties in resisting cravings and controlling behaviors related to smoking.
+In smokers, the prefrontal cortex may be affected, leading to difficulties in resisting cravings and controlling behaviors related to tobacco addiction.

 By stimulating the prefrontal cortex with TMS magnetic pulses, the brain’s neural connections in this area can be strengthened.
 This can help improve self-control and decision-making abilities, making it easier for smokers to resist cravings and ultimately quit smoking.